contactsimonwilson/PubRemote/quick-start.md

 4. Ensure Tiltback Speed is above 0 degrees/second
 5. Ensure Input Deadband is below 100%, but at least 1%.
 6. Set Throttle Current Maximum to 0, unless you intend to use remote throttle for fun

+## Usage

+1. While the homescreen is active, tilting the joystick will apply remote input to your VESC
+2. If the direction of tilt is backwards, re-run calibration and check "Invert Y"